What is C2B eCommerce? Here are the dos and don’ts you need to know when using consumer-to-business.

 That said, this type of business between companies and individuals comes with new aspects that are yet to be clearly defined by any law.
 For instance, in the C2B arrangement, people are supposed to bill and receive payment legally.
 However, billing is not clearly defined because most consumers do not own companies, and it is unclear how they get paid.

 Similarly, when it comes to how brands pay consumers is not clear-cut either.
 Traditional companies usually pay salaries to employees who are clearly defined.
-Still, C2B intermediaries must deal with many people while overcoming issues as varied languages, fairly high fees for low payments, different currencies, diverse payment methods, and different locations.
+Still, C2B intermediaries must deal with many people while overcoming issues such as varied languages, fairly high fees for low payments, different currencies, diverse payment methods, and different locations.

 To counter such hurdles, the companies use various techniques.
 For instance, Google Adsense pays Webmasters by sending checks in US dollars, incurring currency conversion fees for non-US users.
 Some firms use wire transfers to pay their members or affiliates.